Jiyaa3/Attendance_Via_Face_Recognition-/README.md

 ## Project Overview

-This system captures student's face through webcam,recognizes themand compares with preloaded images, records the attendance and adds student's name in the attendance sheet.
+This system captures student's face through webcam,recognizes them and compares with preloaded images, records the attendance and adds student's name in the attendance sheet.

 ---